We are open and COVID-19 SECURE. Click here to find out more

 Again as with hip dysplasia the examination is conducted by evaluation of radiographs of the elbow joint for any anatomical or pathological changes associated with this condition.
 The appearance of the elbow joint is graded from 0 (good) to 3 (bad).
 It must be remembered that lameness is often a poor indicator of elbow dysplasia as many dogs can have radiographic changes associated with this condition but are clinically sound.

-Should you require your dog’s hips and or elbows to be scored please contact our Beccles Surgery for advice and relevant charges.
 Your dog must be a minimum of 1 year of age, you will need to present us with the following documents, the KC Registration Certificate if it is registered with the KC and any related transfer or change of name certificate.
 At admission you will be asked to complete and sign the first section of the certificate (Owners Declaration) to verify that the details given in that section relate to the dog being submitted.

 Once we have an x-ray of your dogs hips/elbows we will submit it along with the certificate that you filled in to the BVA for a panel of experts to Score.
 As the panel only meet once a fortnight it can take up to 3 weeks for us to receive the results for your dog, so please don’t panic if you are waiting for them, we are too.